Bhavani-0728/Python-Full-Stack-Project/README.md

 ### 5. Run the Application

+## FastAPI Backend

+cd api
+uvicorn main:app --reload --port 8000

+The API will be available at `http://localhost:8000`

 ### Streamlit Frontend
 streamlit run frontend/app.py

-The app will open in your browser at `http://localhost:8080`
+The app will open in your browser at `http://localhost:8501`

-## FastAPI Backend

-cd api
-python main.py

-The API will be available at `http://localhost:8080`

 ## How to Use

-1. Sign up / Log in using the authentication system.
+1. Add a profile.

-2. Add a transaction → Choose category, type (Expense/Income), amount, and date.
+2. Add transactions (Income or Expense) with category, date, amount, and description.

 3. View all transactions in a sortable/filterable table.

+4. Set a monthly budget.

-4. Check dashboard → Get monthly spending summaries and category charts.
+5. Open Dashboard → View monthly spending trends and category-wise charts.

-5. Set a monthly budget → Track limits and get alerts when exceeded.
-6. Export data as CSV or PDF for reports (if enabled).
+6. Export data as CSV/PDF (if implemented).

-## Technical Details
+## 🛠Technical Details

 ### Technologies Used

-- **Frontend**: Streamlit (Python web framework)
+- **Frontend**: Streamlit (Python web framework), Plotly (Visualize charts)
 - **Backend**: FastAPI (Python REST API framework)
 - **Database**: Supabase (PostgreSQL-based backend-as-a-service)
 - **Language**: Python 3.8+